 You can use this same approach to figure out your monthly expenses when you move out.

 Having a plan means very little if it’s hard to execute.
 One of the easiest ways to save money is to take the guesswork out of the equation completely.
 Chime makes it easy for you to achieve this goal through automation.
 With a Chime account you can save when you get paid¹ by automatically directing a percentage of every paycheck into your savings account.

-As a bonus, if you use your Chime card to make purchases, Chime will round up each purchase you make to the nearest dollar, and transfer the roundup amount from your Spending Account to your Savings Account².
+As a bonus, if you use your Chime card to make purchases, Chime will round up each purchase you make to the nearest dollar, and transfer the roundup amount from your Checking Account to your Savings Account².